 As a starting point, base flows were estimated using water consumption data from December 2019 to February 2020.
 Wintertime water consumption data was used to minimize any influence from irrigation usage.
 Total consumption for each user was provided in excel format by the City, and an average consumption for each user was calculated.
 Individual water meter locations for customers in St. Helens were linked to the wastewater model using GIS to provide a highly accurate distribution of wastewater loads.
 An average flow was assigned to each modeled manhole based on spatial allocation of the wastewater loads.
 Loads from pipelines not modeled were assigned to the first downstream, modeled manhole.
 Figure 4-1 depicts an example of load allocation from pipelines that were not modeled.
-Water consumption data.
+Water consumption for the City of Columbia City is recorded by one meter in the St. Helens water consumption data.
 The average base flows for Columbia City were loaded as a single load on the manhole where the Columbia City collection system discharges to the St. Helens' system.
 The allocation process described yielded a total system base flow of 0.9 MGD.